US job openings fall as demand for workers weakens

 The Labor Department reported Wednesday that there were 7.7 million open jobs in July, down from 7.9 million in June and the fewest since January 2021.
 Openings have fallen steadily this year, from nearly 8.8 million in January.

-Layoffs also rose to 1.76 million, the most since March 2023, though that level of job cuts is roughly consistent with pre-pandemic levels, when the unemployment rate was historically low.
-Layoffs have been unusually low since the pandemic as many employers have sought to hold onto their workers.
+Layoffs rose from 1.56 million to 1.76 million, the most since March 2023, though that level of job cuts is roughly consistent with pre-pandemic levels, when the unemployment rate was historically low.
+Layoffs have been unusually low since the economy's rapid recovery from the pandemic recession, with many employers intent on holding onto their workers.

 Overall, Wednesday's report painted a mixed picture of the job market.
 On the positive side, total hiring rose in July, to 5.5 million, after it had fallen to a four-year low of 5.2 million in June.
 And the number of people who quit their jobs ticked up slightly, to about 3.3 million.
 The number of quits is seen as a measure of the job market’s health: Workers typically quit when they already have a new job or when they're confident they can find one.